kchoudhu/openarc/README.md

 # [user_update_handler] User [hana] has been updated
 ```

-Nodes can be nested to arbitrary depths, permitting complex functional event chains.
+Nodes can be nested arbitrarily, permitting complex functional event chains.
 Think Excel, but for programmers.

 # Next Steps